- About Us

 Parents and families are offered program services to support family well-being and to achieve family goals, such as housing stability, continued education, and financial security.
 Programs support and strengthen parent-child relationships and engage families in the learning and development of their child.

-Head Start programs are available at no cost to children ages birth to 5 from low-income families.
+Head Start and Early Head Start programs are available at no cost to pregnant women and children ages birth to 5 from low-income families.
 Programs may provide transportation to the centers so enrolled children can participate regularly.
-Families and children experiencing homelessness, and children in the foster care system are also eligible.
+Families and children that are economically challeneged, recieve MFIP Cash Assistance, reiceive SNAP, or are experiencing homelessness, or are children in the foster care system are eligible.
 Additionally, Head Start services are available to children with disabilities and other special needs.

 Head Start programs deliver services through 1,600 agencies in local communities.
 Most Head Start programs are run by non-profit organizations, schools, and community action agencies.
 They provide services to more than a million children every year, in every U.S. state and territory.
 "Head Start" includes several different program types reflecting the needs of specific populations within the community.
 These include:

 Head Start programs promote the school readiness of children ages 3 to 5.
 Most of these programs are based in centers.
 In other programs, children and families may receive services from educators and family service staff who regularly make home visits.